Witness: Shooting came after bullet left in pistol in error

 COLUMBUS, Ga.
-(AP) - A teenager unintentionally killed recent high school graduate in 2017 after a third friend accidentally left a bullet in a pistol.
+(AP) - A teenager unintentionally killed a recent high school graduate in 2017 after a third friend accidentally left a bullet in a pistol.

 That’s what testimony shows in the involuntary manslaughter trial of Alex Antonio Wilson in Columbus.